kdis-lab/jclec-mo/README.md

 ## Download

 The source code included in this repository is provided as an Eclipse project.
-After downloading, you only need to import the project and configure your classpath to include the following dependencies:
+After downloading it, you only need to import the project and check that the classpath includes the following dependencies:

 * JCLEC base (v4.0+)
 * datapro4j library core (v1.0+)], the additional module to access to R and JRI (only for some "reporters" and "handlers", please see the documentation)
 * Apache Commons libraries: collections (v3.2.2), configuration (v1.10+), lang (v2.6), logging (v1.2+)
 * JUnit (v4.12+) and harmcrest-core (v1.3+) (only for test classes)

-This libraries are included as jar files in the folder *lib* .
+This libraries are included as jar files in the folder *lib*, which is already set in the classpath.
 A compiled version is also available for download at the website (see instructions about how to link the dependencies).

 ## Execution